Pranavd0828/LinkedIn-Messaging-with-Formatting-Option/README.md

 - **`linkedinm.html`** is the original LinkedIn HTML file used as a visual reference. **Do not modify this file.**
 - **`index.html`** is our working file where all changes are made.
-- The project uses **no external CSS frameworks** - everything is custom-built.
+- The project uses **no external CSS frameworks**, everything is custom-built.
 - All colors and spacing are carefully matched to LinkedIn's production UI.

 ## 🤝 Development Guidelines